This baked apples post contains affiliate links.

 I removed the apples from the oven, allowed them to cool, and then began to eat one.
 Success!
 They.
 Are.
 So.
 Good.
 And filling too!

 A few things happened in the baking process:

 - The apples became soft but not mushy.
 You could easily eat them with a fork.

 - The raisins plumped up because they soaked up the juices from the apples.

 - The walnuts caramelized a bit from the maple syrup, adding a bit of sweetness in addition to crunch.

-This baked apple recipe makes a beautiful dessert any night of the week – and it works well when you’re entertaining or when you’re asked to bring dessert to a potluck dinner.
+These baked apples make a beautiful dessert any night of the week – and it works well when you’re entertaining or when you’re asked to bring dessert to a potluck dinner.
 (I don’t always like to use my gluten-free flours, which are expensive, on people who don’t need nor appreciate the gluten-free diet.)